jyale/freedns/README.md

 // alternatively can send all DNS requests over freedns by
 // changing system settings to use smorz:53 as the dns server
 // do this in control panel in windows or resolv.conf in linux

+run socks proxy server on smorz by running from command line: python proxy.py & this runs the socks proxy on port 1080